Low-depth amplitude estimation via statistical eigengap estimation: Theoretical framework

-\paragraph{Key observation}Early fault-tolerant statistical phase estimation uses controlled time evolution operators and the Hadamard test~\citep{kitaev1995quantum,cleve1998quantum} to perform measurement on an ancillary qubit.
+Statistical phase estimation in the early fault-tolerant regime uses controlled time evolution operators and the Hadamard test~\citep{kitaev1995quantum,cleve1998quantum} to measure an ancillary qubit.
 Our theoretical results explain why, in contrast, state-of-the-art amplitude estimation algorithms (which do not use phase estimation) require no extra ancillary qubits, nor controlled evolutions~\citep{suzuki2020amplitude, grinko2021iterative,venkateswaran2021quantum, aaronson2020quantum,rall2023amplitude,labib2024quantum}, even in short depth regimes~\citep{giurgicatiron2022low}.
-Specifically, in the following, we show that Grover's amplitude amplification operator can be viewed as a discrete-time evolution under an effective Hamiltonian, and prove that amplitude estimation can be effectively formulated as a Hamiltonian energy gap estimation algorithm (rather than phase estimation), whereby expected values of observables are measured instead of the Hadamard test circuit.
+Specifically, in the following, we show that the Grover iterate can be viewed as a discrete-time evolution under an effective Hamiltonian, and prove that amplitude estimation can be effectively formulated as a Hamiltonian energy gap estimation algorithm (rather than phase estimation), whereby expected values of observables are measured instead of the Hadamard test circuit.